 The Stone Living Lab is conducting groundbreaking research on strategies we can use to adapt to climate change and sea level rise.
 Our aim is to test Nature-based approaches that can make vulnerable coastal regions adaptive to climate change while enhancing natural and built environments.

-During November and December’s wicked high tides, join us at Long Wharf as we watch the tide come in or snap a photo and tag @StoneLivingLab on social media to share how the tide is affecting your favorite spots along the Harbor!
+During November’s wicked high tide, join us at Long Wharf as we watch the tide come in or snap a photo and tag @StoneLivingLab on social media to share how the tide is affecting your favorite spots along the Harbor!

 [Photo of staff person crouched in the water on a flooded wharf, looking at tick marks on a tall measuring stick that is partially underwater.]